Speeding Tickets in Charlotte

 We will vigorously fight to have the ticket dropped, dismissed, or reduced.
 We are often successful in having tickets reduced to non-moving violations, which can lower a speeding ticket’s cost and avoid license points, insurance increases, or license suspensions.
 To discuss the best way to handle your speeding ticket, call a traffic lawyer from our firm today at (980) 237-4579, or reach out through our online form to schedule a free case evaluation.

-The Speed Limit in North Carolina
+The Speed Limit in Charlotte, NC

 Anywhere you drive in Charlotte, North Carolina, you should adhere to the posted speed limit signs.
 However, when there are no signs in sight, then you need to know the speed limit required by law.
 Under North Carolina General Statute §20-141(b), it is illegal to drive in excess of: